 Simpleaf is a command line toolkit written in rust that exposes a unified and simplified interface for processing scRNA-seq datasets using the alevin-fry pipeline.
 It encapsulates the whole alevin-fry pipeline into two steps:

-indexes the provided reference or makes an expanded reference and indexes it.simpleaf quant
+- simpleaf index indexes the provided reference or makes an expanded reference and indexes it.

 For more information about the processing pipeline conceptually, and the alevin-fry commands that correspond to each simpleaf command, see the raw data processing chapter in the Single-cell best practices book.

-In this tutorial, we will show you how to generate a single-cell count matrix from the raw input data, the FASTQ files, using simpleaf, as well as describe some of the different options that simpleaf provides and what they do.
+In this tutorial, we will show you how to generate a scRNA-seq count matrix from the raw input data – FASTQ files – using simpleaf, as well as describe some of the different options that simpleaf provides and what they do.

 Installation